JuanTheCoder2012/FavHonda/README.md

 managed to link the submit button and the submitted.html and fixed the submitted page will be adding more to it.

 <!-- will be addding a button for the official honda dealership and see if I want to put a button for the new event in JAPAN. -->

+had to move everything to another .HTML file: Cause of the issue? added a video file that was over 100MB
+NOTE: Do not use video file that is over 100MB can not commit to GitHub. video size is too big. instead go to youtube copy Embeded code to line of code.
+It will commit faster, as well as look better on Browser.